London vs the UK: Where the Real Pass Rate Gap Sits

 | Dual carriageway sections | Common, fast merging | Sparse, simpler merges | |

-A meaningful minority of London candidates do find higher pass rate centres without leaving the M25.
-Hither Green in Lewisham (53.7 percent in 2024-25) sits 6 miles from the City and beats the UK national average; Pinner in Harrow (50.3 percent) sits in north-west London and clears the UK average too.
-Both run quieter residential test routes with simpler junctions, despite being inside the M25.
-The candidate who maps the within-London spread can save 15+ percentage points compared to the candidate who books at the nearest centre.
+A meaningful number of London candidates find higher pass rate centres without leaving the M25.
+Sidcup (London) in Bexley (59.0 percent in 2024-25) sits in south-east outer London and beats the UK national average by 10.3 percentage points; Enfield (Innova Business Park) (54.1 percent, 2024-25) sits in the north and clears the UK average by 5.4 points.
+Both run quieter residential test routes with simpler junctions, despite being inside Greater London.
+The candidate who maps the within-London spread can save 10-plus percentage points compared to the candidate who books at the nearest centre.
 The easiest test centre London guide covers the borough-by-borough picture and the routes that drive the variation.

 The math of choosing wrong inside London